Chokwe Antar Lumumba: National politics

 In February 2020, Lumumba endorsed Bernie Sanders in the 2020 Democratic Party presidential primaries.
 Bernie Sanders likewise endorsed Lumumba for reelection in 2021.
 July 29, 2021, it was announced via Nina Turner's social media that Mayor Lumumba had endorsed her in Ohio's 11th Congressional District 2021 Special Election, the seat which was left empty when representative Marcia Fudge was selected by President Joe Biden for HUD Secretary.
 The race garnered nationwide attention as it split the Democratic Party between its progressive and moderate wings.
+Turner was defeated by Shontel Brown in the election.